kazurayam/VisualInspectionOfExcelAndPDF/README.md

 6. The staffs hated this job.
 No need to tell why.
 They wanted some system to automate this *bullshit job*.

+I have worked long to solve this problem, and finally I have got a solution.

 ## Problem to solve

+The Excel files in the page are irregularly updated, and the publisher does not provided any notification.
+Therefore I have to

+1.  visit the web page automatically, for example once a day

+2.  download the current version .xlsx files, compare them with some previous version to find if there are any updates.

+3. If any updates found, take some action.
+For example, put the newer .xlsx files into some organizational file server and send E-mail to those who are concerned to tell them: "Look, that Excel is updated!".

+The 1st problem (run a process regularly and automatically) will be easily solved.
+Linux [cron](https://en.wikipedia.org/wiki/Cron), Windows [Task Scheduler](https://docs.microsoft.com/en-us/windows/win32/taskschd/about-the-task-scheduler), some Continuous Integration servers like [Team City](https://www.jetbrains.com/teamcity/).
+Katalon offers [Test Ops](https://www.katalon.com/testops/) of course.

+The 3rd problem (take some actions when your script find it necessary) is easy to solve by your custom programming.

+The 2nd problem is the core part to solve.
+That is: **how can we detect if the current version of an Excel file is somehow updated?**

 ## Solution